-In The Suffragette’s Daughter, Iris Woodmore is a young journalist who turns sleuth.
-The novel is set in 1920, and there were no female detectives in the British police force at this time.
+In the Iris Woodmore Mysteries, Iris is a young journalist who turns sleuth.
+The novels are set in the 1920s, and there were no female detectives in the British police force at this time.

 Until World War One, women had only been employed by the police in the capacity of matrons.
 Often, matrons were the wives or relatives of police officers, and their role was to guard women and children.

 During the First World War, a voluntary force known as the Women's Police Volunteers, later the Women's Police Service, was established.
 These volunteer constables and officers wore uniforms and patrolled the streets of cities and towns across the UK with particular interest in women and children involved in crime.

 In August 1915, Edith Smith became the first woman in Britain to be appointed a police officer with full powers of arrest.
 Her duties were to deal with cases where women were involved.
 She was posted to Grantham in the spring of 1915 to try and tackle the problem of prostitution outside a nearby army base.

 In 1919, the Metropolitan Police began to employ women, still in the fairly basic role of foot patrols and tending to female and child suspects.
 At this time, the only women detectives were self-employed investigators – and there were few of these.

 One famous female detective was Maud West, who ran her own business in the 1920s.
 Maud is often cited as the first British woman detective and was well known for going undercover.

 It seems Maud mostly dealt with adultery cases, but there were also rumours of her spying on suffragettes in London.
 Maud is a fascinating character and The Adventures of Maud West, Lady Detective: Secrets and Lies in the Golden Age of Crime by Susannah Stapleton is a great read.